Have you ever thought, ‘If I can avoid feeling pain, why shouldn’t I?’

-I am not certain of the exact scientific mechanism behind this, but I know that our bodies are always trying to keep ourselves to an equilibrium.
+I am no expert, but I believe that our bodies are always trying to keep ourselves to an equilibrium.
 I know that when we genuinely feel our own pain, at some point, pleasure sets in.
 It’s physiological.

 Of course, what we resist persists…so the underlying conflict comes up again.